awulder/www.wulder.nl/_posts/2012-03-22-how-to-improve-your-tdd-skils.md

    1. Doing “extract method” on implementation code created as per (2), or
    2. Moving implementation code as per (2) into an existing implementation method
 4. Only create new methods in the test class
-5. Only create implementation classes to provide a destination for extracting a method created as per (4).
+5. Only create implementation classes to give a destination for extracting a method created as per (4).
 6. Populate implementation classes by doing “move method” from a test class into the implementation classes<
 7. Refactor
 8. Go to (1)